sharontherese/latin-mass-funeral/content/the-wedding-mass.md

 The text below is from the 1962 _Missale Romanum_. [^1] Due to different translations and edits over time, there may be slight variations in the Nuptial Blessing in different missals.

+**Rubric note: "Rubricarum instructum replaced the former classifications of Doubles, Semidoubles, and Simples with I, II, and III class feasts and commemorations" [^2] The wedding Mass is a third class votive Mass, and its readings are therefore superceded if the wedding day is on a first or second class feast.
+So if, for example, you have a Latin Mass wedding on August 15, Feast of the Assumption of Our Lady (a first class feast), your Mass would have the readings from the Assumption, not the wedding Mass below.**

 # _Missa pro sponso et sponsa_

 # (Mass for the Groom and Bride)